Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

 .. note::

-    When starting AutoAtom, there will be a significant waiting-time (\~20 sec) before the GUI loads.
+    When starting AutomAl, there will be a significant waiting-time (\~20 sec) before the GUI loads.
 This is because the exe will first build its environment in temporary folders, which takes some time.
 Unfortunately, as a consequence of pyinstaller's --onefile option, during this time there will be no indication that the program is running, so be patient before clicking several times!
 In the future, a full-fledged installer is planned, which will eliminate this 'quirk'.

-Project workflow with AutoAtom's GUI
+Project workflow with AutomAl's GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is an implicit logical progression when analyzing images with the AutoAtom GUI.
+There is an implicit logical progression when analyzing images with the AutomAl GUI.
 When working with images, the
 project file will be in certain *stages*, and what state the project is in will affect what you can and/or should do
 next.
 The stages are